ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 - `image.train-pdf`: is a custom recipe that finetunes a [LayoutLMv3 model](https://arxiv.org/abs/2204.08387) given an annotated dataset.
 - `image.qa`: is a custom recipe that takes in a finetuned LayoutLMv3 model and a directory of test images for correction and quality assurance.

-You can find a sample implementation of these recipes in the [`ljvmiranda921/prodigy-pdf-custom-recipe` Github repository](https://github.com/ljvmiranda921/prodigy-pdf-custom-recipe):
+You can find a sample implementation of these recipes in this [Github repository](https://github.com/ljvmiranda921/prodigy-pdf-custom-recipe):

 ### Annotation is king